NBA All-Star Game: Rosters selection

 The starting five from each conference consists of three frontcourt players and two guards, selected by a combination of fan, player, and media voting.
 In 2017, the NBA moved from a pure fan vote to a weighted process wherein fan voting accounts for 50%, with player and media voting account for 25% each.
 Prior to 2013, fans selected two forwards and one center instead of generic frontcourt players.
 The NBA in 2003 began offering All-Star ballots in three languages—English, Spanish and Chinese—for fan voting of the starters.
+Starting with the 2026 game, voting will no longer be restricted to position.

 NBA coaches vote for the reserves for their respective conferences, but they cannot choose players from their own team.
 Each coach selects two guards, three frontcourt players and two wild cards, with each selected player ranked in order of preference within each category.
 If a multi-position player is to be selected, coaches are encouraged to vote for the player at the position that is "most advantageous for the All-Star team", regardless of where the player is listed on the All-Star ballot or the position he is listed in box scores.
 If a player is unavailable for the game due to injury, the NBA commissioner selects a replacement for the roster.
 If the replacement is for a fan-selected starter, the All-Star Game coach chooses the replacement in the starting lineup, and is not limited to the commissioner's addition to the roster.

 Multiple All-Star players can be chosen from one team, with the record being four.
 This has occurred nine times, the first such instance being in 1962, when four players each from the Boston Celtics and Los Angeles Lakers were chosen.
 The most recent game with four All-Star players from one team was the Golden State Warriors in the 2018 game.